AxAks/P4_Programme-python_tournoi-echecs/README.md

 ## 6. Generation of a code review report <a name="generation_of_a_code_review_report"></a>
 __flake8_html__
 _Launch the Analysis_

-(at the project root level)
+- at the project root level
 $ flake8 --format=html --htmldir=flake-report . -v

-format = format of the report (html) htmldir = name of the directory to be created to store the report (mandatory) . = current directory
+format = format of the report (html)
+htmldir = name of the directory to be created to store the report (mandatory)
+. = current directory
 -v = verbose (optional)

-(from anywhere in the system)
+- from anywhere in the system
-$ flake8 --format=html --htmldir=flake-report --config [path/to/config/file] [path/to/project/root/] -v
+$ flake8 --format=html --htmldir=flake-report --config=[path/to/config/file] [path/to/project/root/] -v
-config = the file is named 'setup.cfg and is located at the root of the project (mandatory if not in the working directory)
+config = 'setup.cfg', located at the root of the project (mandatory if not in the working directory)

 see more options here:
 https://flake8.pycqa.org/en/latest/user/options.html